This post is also available in my podcast.

 This handbook aims to consolidate all Microsoft and third party vendor best practices for Microsoft Windows Failover Clustering which can be applied in both host cluster and guest cluster scenarios.
 Building an efficient and error-free failover cluster encompasses concepts and design considerations from more than one areas, including the Windows Server operating system, Software Defined (SD) and Hyper-converged infrastructure (HCI) concepts as well as storage and IP networking design principles.
 The book takes a pragmatic hands-on approach by presenting the theoretical foundations of the inner workings of a failover cluster architecture, discusses the most frequent failover clustering usage scenarios and concludes with practical applications and sample scripts for auditing and health checking an existing cluster as well as for building a new cluster in an automated and consistent way.

-I am happy to announce that my new e-book entitled “Windows Failover Clustering Design Handbook” is now available for pre-sale on the following major electronic bookstores.
+I am happy to announce that my new e-book entitled “Windows Failover Clustering Design Handbook” is now available for purchase on all major electronic bookstores.

 Google Play Books